Docs

 Automatic Exports is in early access.
 Request access to enable this feature for your site.

 Chargebee supports Incremental Sync, enabling you to export only the changes (create, update, delete) that occurred since the last successful export.
-Incremental sync supports efficient Change Data Capture (CDC) workflows and reduces data processing and transfer costs by eliminating redundant full exports.
+Incremental Sync supports efficient Change Data Capture (CDC) workflows and reduces data processing and transfer costs by eliminating redundant full exports.

 change_type